Security Architecture

 Application Security Layer

-Biometric (fingerprint/face) + PIN with PBKDF2 hashing
+Fingerprint + PIN with PBKDF2 hashing (face unlock opt-in)

 Role-based access with subscription tier enforcement